AlexandrLatin/AlexandrLatin/README.md

 ### Hi everyone! 👋
-I'm Alexander "AlexandrLatn" Latyntsev, student of University of Tyumen (Information security of automated systems) I still beginner in this field.
+I'm Alexander "AlexandrLatin" Latyntsev, student of University of Tyumen (Information security of automated systems) I still beginner in this field.
 I learning C++, trying not to forget JS

 - 🔭 I’m currently working on "Find your UTMN" It'll be uploaded here soon